d-griffin-dev/d-griffin-dev.github.io/_posts/2014-01-06-digital-humanities-on-the-front-page-of-the-chronicle.md

 - "Chronicle of Higher Education"
 ---

-# Digital Humanities on the front page of the Chronicle

 There is an excellent article on the front page of the Chronicle of Higher Education today, ["How the Humanities Compute in the Classroom"][1], written by Marc Perry.
 It's an excellent snapshot of the field right now.
 I recommend checking it out!

 I especially like the use of "blah blah blah" in this quote from Todd Presner: